There’s more than one reason sites like BuzzFeed, Upworthy, or PopSugar get so many clicks, views, and site visitors.

 For every headline variant, you can see how many retweets, favorites, mentions, and clicks were earned.
 You can also see statistics on the potential for each headline.

-Then, head over to the Analytics tab to check out which of your headlines were clicked on the most by your followers.
+Then, head over to Buffer’s analytics tab to check out which of your headlines were clicked on the most by your followers.

 Email headlines are just as important as article headlines because you don’t want your emails to be sent to people’s’ trash folders to die.